kizxm/kiraWorks/README.md

 #### October 23, 2017
 #### By Kira Loo
-✦✦✦✦✦✦✦✦✦✦✦

 ## Description

 ![Alt text](img/img1.png)
 ![Alt text](img/img2.png)
+✦✦✦✦✦✦✦✦✦✦✦

 _What is Kira★Catalog?
-A simple app for accessing anime titles and viewing their details._
+A simple app for accessing anime titles and viewing their details.
+Currently the app is in the middle of construction, future features include extended listing and social media features._

 ## Setup/Installation Requirements
 ✦✦✦✦✦✦✦✦✦✦✦

-*
+* Android Emulator
 *
 *
 *